 - Documents as may be required by rules and regulations, such as:

-- Document evidencing exemption from duties and taxes;
+- Document evidencing exemption from duties and taxes, and

 - Others, e.g., Tax Credit Certificate (TCC) or Tax Debit Memo (TDM).

-For a Letter of Credit (L/C) transaction, a duly accomplished L/C, Pro-Forma Invoice and Single Administrative Document (SAD) for Advance Customs Import Duty are required.
+For a Letter of Credit (L/C) transaction, a duly accomplished L/C, including a Pro-Forma Invoice and Single Administrative Document (SAD) for Advance Customs Import Duty is required.
 A Pro-Forma Invoice is required for a non-L/C transaction e.g., Draft Documents against Acceptance (D/A), Documents against Payment D/P), Open Account (OA) or Self-funded documentation.

 These documents must be submitted to the Bureau of Customs’ Formal Entry Division (FED) or its equivalent office or unit, together with the printout of the SAD signed by the declarant and the customs broker, if any, and notarized.